Skip to content

 Font Weight

 When encoding text with CSS it may be necessary to know the exact weight of the font given by a file so that it may be reflected in the style sheet.
-This function takes a path and an index and returns the weight (100-900 in steps of 100) or 0 if it is undefined by the font.
+This function takes a FontSettings2 object and returns the weight (100-900 or 0 if it is undefined by the font) respecting the variable axes settings if given.

 int get_font_weight(